 “What do you mean?”

 “Well, one is hard and the other soft.
 The fascist uses fear and force to spread his gospel.
 Patriotism, national pride.
 But the marketer operates at a level underneath nationality and politics.
 Pure self-interest.
 Self gratification.
-There’s no need for patriotism when one’s real needs are pleasure and comfort.”
+There’s no need for patriotism when one’s real needs are all bundled into the iphone 7.”